mriehl/sublime_pybuilder/README.md

 * Run [pyb-init](https://github.com/mriehl/pyb_init) on your project

 ## Configuration
-EasyPyb expects two project settings to be present:
+sublime_pybuilder expects two project settings to be present:

 * `python_interpreter`
   This is the path to your python interpreter.
 Could be your system python or a virtualenv.